olivebishop/olivebishop/README.md

 - 📫 How to reach me: **olivehendrilgen1@gmail.com**

-- ⚡ Fun fact: **I'm a chess enthusiast and run a chess organization!**
+- ⚡ Fun fact: **I'm a chess enthusiast and run the board to protect the Queen**

 <h3 align="left">Connect with me:</h3>
 <p align="left">